 Teaching teens how to budget effectively can help them build positive financial habits and skills that last a lifetime.
-Teens can earn money in many ways; whether doing chores around the house or getting a part-time job.
-Some of today's teens are even earning income from online businesses!
+Teens can earn money in many ways, and some of today's teens are even earning income from online businesses!
 Once the money starts rolling in, learning how to budget is crucial.

 Earnings, Expenses, Savings